-And below is an example of what supportive key messages may look like based on two different audiences.
-Remember, key messages are meant to reinforce the brand narrative, and work especially well if you have multiple products and audiences.
+Below is an example of what supportive key messages may look like based on two different audiences.
+Remember, key messages reinforce the brand narrative and work exceptionally well if you have multiple products and audiences.

-PESO is an acronym that stands for paid, earned, shared, and owned media channels.
-It provides a way to segment all of your digital marketing activities across each of these channels.
+PESO is an acronym that stands for paid, earned, shared, and owned media.
+It provides a way to segment all your digital marketing activities across each channel.
 In my mind, PESO is synonymous with integrated marketing.

-When integrating PESO into your plan, one example might look something like the following:
+When integrating PESO into your plan, one example might look something like this:

-- Shared Media: This would include a social media strategy with objectives (by platform), content themes, influencers/advocates, paid social media programs, and measurement.
+- Shared Media: This would include a social media strategy with objectives (by platform), content themes, creator marketing, brand advocacy programs, paid social, and measurement.

 - Owned Media: A summary of your website goals, SEO and optimization tactics, lead capture forms, landing pages, email marketing, nurture program, and measurement.

 Almost 35% of marketers focused on content creation in 2021.
 This data point surprises me.
-Every digital marketing program requires content creation.
+Every digital marketing program needs to prioritize content.
 So I would expect this to be much higher than 35%.

 What is content creation?

+Yes, another dumb question, but it must be addressed.
 Content isn’t a digital marketing channel.
 It’s the fuel that powers everything.
 Content creation for digital marketing can be defined as developing and distributing digital assets across all channels.
 This can include creative campaigns, social creative, blog posts, infographics, video content, etc. Content must be well-written, informative, engaging, and creative to be effective.
-It must provide value to your customers, whether entertainment, news, education or the availability of new products and services.
+It must provide value to your customers, whether entertainment, news, education, or the availability of new products and services.

-My take: According to the same report, over 60% of marketers used video as a primary form of media within their content strategy in 2021.
+According to the same report, over 60% of marketers used video as a primary form of media within their content strategy in 2021.
 This is a good thing.
 Short-form video on TikTok or Instagram is a no-brainer for the Gen Z audience.
-And as stated earlier, long-form content, specifically video content on YouTube, has a shelf life of forever, as YouTube is the 2nd largest search engine, right behind Google.
+As stated earlier, long-form content, specifically video content on YouTube, has a shelf life of forever, as YouTube is the 2nd largest search engine, right behind Google.

 According to HubSpot, almost 70% of marketers surveyed said that social media was the primary approach to their digital marketing strategy in 2021.
 That shouldn’t be a surprise to anyone.
-For years, social media has been a channel to engage with customers, build brand advocacy, activate influencers, and tell brand stories.
+Social media has been a channel for years to engage with customers, build brand advocacy, activate influencers, and tell brand stories.